Robert Easton (actor): Radio

 Robert began performing on radio as a teenager.
 At the age of 14, he auditioned and was chosen to join the cast of the popular Chicago-based radio program "Quiz Kids".
 He toured the country in 1945 with the cast of other Quiz Kids "child prodigies", and those performances led to other opportunities on radio, such as his role as Magnus Proudfoot on the early radio version of Gunsmoke.
 He also performed on Fibber McGee and Molly, The Fred Allen Show, The Halls of Ivy, Our Miss Brooks, Suspense, William Shakespeare—A Portrait in Sound, The Zero Hour, and on an array of other radio programs.
 Easton's voice acting on radio continued for decades to come.
-As late as 2008, at the age of 78, he performed as the scheming character Bart Rathbone on numerous episodes of Adventures in Odyssey, a radio drama series for children.
+As late as 2008, at the age of 77, he performed as the scheming character Bart Rathbone on Adventures in Odyssey, a radio drama series for children.

 Films

 By 1949, Easton began working in Hollywood films.
 That year, after briefly attending the University of Texas, the gangly, 6-foot-4-inch 19-year-old landed his first uncredited bit part as a parking attendant in the film Undertow, a crime thriller by Universal Pictures with Rock Hudson as a supporting player.
 Easton continued to use his birth surname during the early years of his film career even though the majority of his roles between 1949 and 1951 remained uncredited on screen.
 His first onscreen credit—still presented as Robert Easton Burke—was for his role as a soldier in the 1951 MGM production of the Civil War classic The Red Badge of Courage, directed by John Huston and starring Audie Murphy.
 After that film, however, he legally changed his surname from Burke to Easton for professional reasons but principally "to distinguish himself from his father."
 Easton appeared in a series of other films during the 1950s before he was cast in 1958 as Sergeant Jonesie in When Hell Broke Loose, then as "Sparks" in the 1961 feature film Voyage to the Bottom of the Sea with Peter Lorre, and in 1962 as "Handown", a gunner on a B-17 in the World War II film The War Lover, which starred Steve McQueen and a very young Michael Crawford.
 Much later, in 1987, Easton was in the baseball film Long Gone in the role of Cletis Ramey.
 One of his more unusual voices and film roles was in 1991, when he portrayed a Klingon judge in Star Trek VI: The Undiscovered Country.
 He also appeared in Gods and Generals (2003) as John Janney and in Spiritual Warriors as Roger (2007).
 By the end of his career, Easton performed in over 75 films.